Intrauterine Fetal Demise

 • Dilating the cervix to remove the fetus through the birth canal

-• Performing a Cesarean section (C-section) to remove the baby
+• Performing a cesarean section (C-section) to remove the baby

 • Using medicine to start labor and deliver the fetus naturally

-The decision of how to deliver a stillborn fetus is a very personal one, and the mother will be able to choose which option she prefers.
+The decision of how to deliver a stillborn baby is a very personal one, and the mother will be able to choose which option she prefers.
 The obstetrician will discuss the potential side effects of each method, which may include cramps, heavy bleeding, and damage to the uterus.

 However, it is critical to seek treatment for IUFD.
 Keeping a stillborn fetus inside the uterus for too long can cause severe blood loss and infection.